How to Buy a Home in NC in 12 Easy Steps

 3. Get Pre-approved for Your Mortgage Set yourself up to be the strongest buyer in competition for your dream home—someone the home seller can’t help but say “yes” to.
 Get pre-approved for your home loan.
 To a seller, a lender’s pre-approval letter is considerably stronger than a pre-qualification letter.
 If a seller knows your financing is secure, your offer is taken more seriously.
 In a strong seller’s market like the one we’re in now, that can make all the difference between having your offer accepted or rejected.
+Take advantage of this mortgage calculator to see what you may be able to afford in advance.
+Always keep in mind your lender will help you further with this based on your financials.
 Read More: These 6 Factors Help You Determine How Much Home You Can Afford

 4. Search for Your Best Home Not all real estate websites are created equal.
 At EXP Realty, we provide you with the most complete and accurate real estate information possible.
 With only a verified email, you have access to the same tools our agents use to price homes, examine trends, and research every property available, including enhanced display of all listings available in the Multiple Listing Service (MLS).
 Set up your EXP Realty My Account to begin your informed home search.
 Read More: Live the Life You Choose in these local communities